MaciejStrozniak/MaciejStrozniak/README.md

 <h1 align="center"> 👋 Hi there, I'm Maciej </h1>

-⚡ I am a lecturer, sound designer and programmer with experience working in gamedev and taking my first steps in webdevelopment.
-I have experience using HTML, CSS, JavaScrpit, TypeScript and C# in Unity.
+⚡ I am a lecturer, sound designer and programmer with experience working in gamedev and taking my first steps in webdevelopment. <br>I have experience using HTML, CSS, JavaScrpit, TypeScript and C# in Unity.
 I work in Windows and Linux Ubuntu environments.

 🌱 I am currently expanding my knowledge in full-stack development and creating and working with cloud infrastructure.
 I am preparing to obtain AZ-900 and AZ-104 certifications.